LibreCAD/docs/guides/blocks.rst

     When the Angle, Scale, Array size and Spacing are all applied to an array of blocks, the array is created as follows:

-        - with the defined scale and spacing, and then
+        - the scale, number of columns / rows and spacing is applied to the blocks in the array, and then
-        - the blocks and the array is rotated around the lower left corner of the array.
+        - the entire array is rotated around the lower left corner of the array.
-        - The spacing remains as defined if the block entities are scaled.
+        - The blocks are rotated as the array is rotated and the spacing remains as defined even if the block entities are scaled.

     Using an array will treat all blocks in the array as a *single block instance*.
 Selecting one entity of the array will select the all blocks in the array.
 To keep instance seperate, insert multiple instances from the block list or create additional copies with the "Move / Copy" tool or normal edit commands (cut, copy, paste).